Compare Insurance Quotes

 For a company like MAPFRE USA that relies on the personal service of agents and promises of good customer care to make up for higher overall cost of insurance, claims service is the main area where the promises need to be made good.

 The 2017 J.D.
 Power U.S. Auto Claims Satisfaction Survey shows MAPFRE has a long way to go to live up to that promise.
-For overall satisfaction, MAPFRE USA ranked at a dismal two out of five rating, the lowest the ratings system allows for.
+For overall satisfaction, MAPFRE USA ranked at a dismal two out of five rating, the lowest the rating system allows for.
 The only area where the company ranked a bit higher, at three out of five, was for the repair process – and that ranking still puts them as average.

 Not surprisingly, there are a lot of complaints centering on claims service for this company.
 We’ll take a look at these customer reviews in the next section.